-There are three terms in that question that we need to talk about:
+There are three words in that question we need to talk about:

 Epoxy is a class of synthetic thermosetting polymers containing epoxide groups.
+(That won’t be on the test, but might be useful if you’re ever a Jeopardy contestant.)
 It is one of the most widely available resins.
-I also find it’s the easiest to use, especially for beginners.
-It has a long pot time and mixes easily.
+I also find it’s the easiest to use resin, especially for beginners.
+It has a long working time and simple mixing instructions.

 Resin is a common term defining a class of organic substances that may be natural or synthetic, thermoplastic or thermosetting.
-You use it with hardeners to form a semi-solid to a solid substance.
+You use two-part resins with hardeners to form a solid material.

-This is a unique resin formula that mixes in a thin consistency to allow bubbles to escape quickly.
+This unique resin formula mixes in a thin consistency to allow bubbles to escape quickly.
 Once mixed, you can pour it into something with ‘sides’ like a mold, open wood spaces, or something similar.

 When should you use epoxy casting resin?

-Casting resins are excellent for the times when you need to fill an open space deeper than 1/8 inch.
-You can pour the resin in thick layers (sometimes up to 2 inches depending on the formula), and they cure hard and stable.
-Epoxy casting resin is great for mold projects and river tables.
+Casting resins are excellent for the times you need to fill an open space deeper than 1/8 inch.
+You can pour the resin in thick layers (sometimes up to 2 inches deep), and they cure hard and durable.
+Casting resin is excellent for mold projects and deep-pour epoxy river tables.

-For projects where I need three ounces or less (total) of mixed resin, I use the Resin Obsession super clear resin.
-It cures hard and clear and is ready to demold in about 8 to 12 hours.
+For projects where you need three ounces or less (total) of mixed resin, use the Resin Obsession super clear resin.
+It cures hard and clear and is ready to demold in 8 to 12 hours.

-For resin mold projects where I want to pour more than 3 ounces at once, I use the Resin Obsession deep pour epoxy resin.
-It works great in thick pour resin projects like river tables and deep molds.
-You can mix up to three gallons and pour up to two inches thick at once.
+For resin mold projects where you want to pour more than 3 ounces at once, use the Resin Obsession deep pour epoxy resin.
+It works perfectly in thick pour resin projects like river tables and deep molds.
+You can mix up to three gallons and pour up to two inches deep at once.

 Can you color epoxy resin for casting?

-I can’t say enough of a big YES here!
-Of course, you can keep your resin clear, but coloring resin is one of the things that makes epoxy casting resin so awesome.
+That’s a big YES here.
+You can keep your resin clear, but coloring resin is one of the things that makes epoxy casting so awesome.

 Step 1: Choose your resin color

-You will get the best results coloring your epoxy casting resin if you use colors designed explicitly for resin.
-These are designed to leave curing unaffected, keep their color, and color the resin evenly.
+You’ll get the best results coloring your epoxy casting if you use colors designed for resin.
+They don’t affect curing, keep their tones, and color resin evenly.

 Step 2: Add your color